julien-nc/nextcloud-webdav-filepicker/README.md

 ## <a id='s6-1' />WebAppPassword app and CORS headers

 Nextcloud includes restrictive CORS headers preventing browsers to perform API requests.
-WebAppPassword app lets Nextcloud admins set a whitelist of allowed origins for WebDav requests.
+The WebAppPassword app lets Nextcloud admins set a whitelist of allowed origins for WebDav requests.
 As the file picker will be included in your web application outside of Nextcloud, your website's domain needs to be whilelisted in order to make WebDav requests.

 ## <a id='s6-2' />Restrictions with OAuth access tokens

 [WebDav client](https://www.npmjs.com/package/webdav) is not able to generate WebDav download/upload links if the authentication is done via Bearer Authorization (if you pass the OAuth token as the `ncAccessToken` prop).
 You can still use an OAuth token to authenticate, just use it like a normal password and pass it as the `ncPassword` prop.
 As Nextcloud basic auth supports OAuth tokens, everything will work fine.

 ## <a id='s6-3' />Create Nextcloud share links

 As long as the CORS headers can't be changed on Nextcloud side to allow extra origins (like it's done for WebDav endpoints in WebAppPassword), in most cases, the browser can't make the OCS requests to create new share links on Nextcloud.
 The file picker will still try to make those requests.
 They will succeed only if the file picker is used under the same domain as the target Nextcloud.
 If it fails, you can still do it anywhere else, on the server side of your web application for example.
 The `get-files-link` event provides a share link template and the OCS URL to create such share links.
 The OCS API endpoint looks like `https://my.nextcloud.org/ocs/v2.php/apps/files_sharing/api/v1/shares`.

 Here is an example of link creation that you can do on your server side: